STIs and Their Symptoms

 Like hepatitis B, hepatitis C can be divided into the acute stage and the chronic stage.
 During the early stage, people with HCV may either experience no symptoms at all, or they may feel like they have a long-lasting flu.

-Hepatitis C carriers during the early stage may feel such symptoms as fatigue, loss of appetite, nausea, vomiting, stomach ache, joint and muscle pain, dark urine, clay-colored bowel movements, and jaundice.
+During the early stage of infection, people infected with hepatitis C may feel such symptoms as fatigue, loss of appetite, nausea, vomiting, stomach ache, joint and muscle pain, dark urine, clay-colored bowel movements, and jaundice.
 In the chronic stage, people may not show symptoms for years until after liver damage has occurred.
 Over time, a quarter of those people suffering from chronic hepatitis C may develop conditions that include cirrhosis, liver failure, and liver cancer.
-There is no vaccine currently to prevent hepatitis C.
+There is no vaccine currently to prevent hepatitis C, however, there was recently a cure that came out for chronic hepatitis C.

-The herpes simplex virus (HSV) is the “mother” virus that causes the following strains: oral herpes (HSV-1) and genital herpes (HSV-2).
+The herpes simplex virus (HSV) is the “mother” virus that causes the following strains: (HSV-1) and (HSV-2).
+Usually, HSV-1 causes oral herpes and HSV-2 causes genital herpes, but either strain can infect the oral or genital mucosa.
 The CDC estimates that, on an annual basis, 776,000 people in the U.S. get new herpes infections.
-Both strains can cause one another.

 As their names may suggest, oral herpes is an infection found in, on or around the mouth, while genital herpes is typically located on the genitals, anus, and/or upper thighs.
 The defining characteristic of both oral and genital herpes are small, red cold sores or fever blisters that is typically accompanied by itching and burning in the affected area.